How and When to use Multi Unit Abutments

 - Make your selection of angle correction options ranging from straight – 0º to 45º at the conversion appointment or at the initial prosthetic impression appointment.

-When implant height disparities is needed.
+When implant height disparities are needed.

 Prosthetic Restorations That Benefit From Multi-Unit Abutments